 What to Include in the Agreement

 The sections that should be included in the agreement are those that most often lead to conflict.
-Because the agreement is designed to have the roommates get on the same page instead of locking them into a serious contract, the roommates can add anything they feel could be an issue down the road.
-If the roommates don’t know each other prior to moving in, they should use the agreement as a chance to learn about one another.
+Because the agreement is designed to create a congenial living environment for the roommates, they can add anything they feel could lead to complications down the road.
+If the roommates don’t know each other prior to moving in, they can use the agreement to learn what everyone is comfortable with and set boundaries accordingly.

 Recommended topics to include in the agreement:

-- Cleaning – Even though the majority of college dorms aren’t equipped with a kitchen or bathroom doesn’t mean conflict can’t result.
-Dirt, clutter, and possessions can clutter footpaths and common areas in no time at all.
-Establishing a day or two (2) during the week in which all roommates clean is recommended.
+- Cleaning – Even though the majority of college dorms aren’t equipped with a kitchen or bathroom, it doesn’t mean conflicts won’t arise.
+Dirt and possessions can clutter footpaths and common areas in no time at all.
+Establishing a day or two during the week where all roommates help out with cleaning is recommended.

 - Privacy – In a one (1) room dorm, privacy can be hard to come by.
 While some roommates may take it to the extreme with tape lines marking boundaries, simply setting rules on belongings and food sharing is most likely all that is needed.

-- Guests – With dorms being a tight squeeze as is, visitors that overstay their welcome can become a source of ill will among roommates fast.
-To get around this, roommates can establish limits on the number of guests and/or the times that guests are permitted in the dorm.
+- Guests – With dorms being a tight squeeze as it is, visitors that overstay their welcome can become a source of animosity among roommates.
+To get around this, roommates can establish limits on the number of guests and the times that guests are permitted in the dorm.

-- Quiet / study times – To ensure roommates have a dedicated time to study and sleep, setting times during the week (and weekend if desired) is highly recommended.
+- Quiet / study times – To ensure roommates have a dedicated time to study and sleep, setting times during the week (and weekend if desired) for quiet is highly recommended.

 - Dispute resolution – The roommates should establish the steps they agree to take in the event there is an argument.
 This can include going to a trusted third (3rd) party to review both sides, or consulting an RA to help reach a compromise.